grew up in West Sussex, England and have since lived

 food source and plastic debris.

-graduating from HPU, Andrew is working at the Kaena
+graduating from HPU, I worked at the Kaena